hashicorp/terraform-provider-azurerm/website/docs/r/automation_job_schedule.html.markdown

 * `runbook_name` - (Required) The name of a Runbook to link to a Schedule.
 It needs to be in the same Automation Account as the Schedule and Job Schedule.
 Changing this forces a new resource to be created.

 * `parameters` -  (Optional) A map of key/value pairs corresponding to the arguments that can be passed to the Runbook.
 Changing this forces a new resource to be created.

+-> **NOTE:** The parameter keys/names must strictly be in lowercase, even if this is not the case in the runbook.
+This is due to a limitation in Azure Automation where the parameter names are normalized.
+The values specified don't have this limitation.

 * `run_on` -  (Optional) Name of a Hybrid Worker Group the Runbook will be executed on.
 Changing this forces a new resource to be created.